RevealBi/Documentation/docs/user/visualization-types/scatter-map.md

 ![A scatter map showing the average age of Population in East Asia zoomed in and using image tiles](images/scatter-map-image-tiles-enabled.png)

-For more information on how to use your map service *authentication token* in Reveal or how to view shared maps using image tiles.

 ## Creating a Scatter Map